netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>conversationEndTimeout</b></td>
         <td>string</td>
         <td>
-          conversation end timeout is the duration of time to wait from the last flow log to end a conversation<br/>
+          `conversationEndTimeout` is the time to wait after a network flow is received, to consider the conversation ended.
+This delay is ignored when a FIN packet is collected for TCP flows (see `conversationTerminatingTimeout` instead).<br/>
           <br/>
             <i>Default</i>: 10s<br/>
         </td>